-Cephalic index (CI): A ratio of the maximum width to the head length expressed as a percentage, which is used to assess abnormal head shapes without asymmetry.
-The maximum width is measured between the most lateral points of the head located in the parietal region (that is, the euryon).
-The head length is measured from the most prominent point in the median sagittal plane between the supraorbital ridges (that is, the glabella) to the most prominent posterior point of the occiput (that is, the ophisthocranion), expressed as a percentage.
-The cranial index can then be compared to normative measures.
+Cephalic index (CI): The measurement of head width divided by head length then multiplied by one hundred and expressed as a percentage.
+CI is used to assess abnormal head shapes without asymmetry.
+The maximum width is measured between the most lateral points of the head located in the parietal region (also known as the euryon).
+The head length is measured from the most prominent point in the median sagittal plane between the supraorbital ridges (also called the glabella) to the most prominent posterior point of the occiput (that is, the ophisthocranion).
+The cephalic index can then be compared to normative measures.
+(0-3 months old: 75-95%, 4-6 months old: 74-94%, 7-12 months old: 73-93%, 13-18 months old: 72-92%).